 Practice loving those who oppose you; be grateful to them for providing you with an opportunity for growth.

-Reactions or disturbing thoughts are gifts, so be grateful for them.
+Reactions or disturbing thoughts are gifts.
 Seize them as opportunities for growth by seeking their source and letting go of more of the ego.

 Introspection brings up the subconscious and makes it conscious, allowing us to change it.

 We are here and now a fully realized being telling ourselves that we are not, saying, “I need this,” “I need that,” “I am limited by this,” “I am limited by that.”
 All we need to do is to stop feeling that we are limited and start being the unlimited Being that we really are.
 (1998)